eleanor-clifford/ellie.clifford.lol/blog/0010-original-music/index.md

 First I had the fingerstyle guitar part that I had been noodling on, then I started humming a melody, and the lyrics just kind of appeared in my head, though there were a few revisions.
-The one interesting lesson is that sometimes the best writing happens by accident---you go for one chord, but your hand is in the wrong place, and you get an accidental but exciting chord instead.
+The one interesting lesson is that sometimes the best writing happens by accident --- you go for one chord, but your hand is in the wrong place, and you get an accidental but exciting chord instead.
 I think sometimes I can fall into a bit of a rut and it takes a little randomness to send me in a new and exciting direction.